 The Georgetown Slavery Archive is a repository of materials relating to the Maryland Jesuits, Georgetown University, and slavery.
+This website is part of Georgetown University's Slavery, Memory, and Reconciliation initiative.

 Click here for an inventory of all the items in this digital archive.